 BEHAVIORAL HEALTH / PRIMARY CARE INTEGRATION

-Through the second phase of this initiative the teams will seek to overcome the barriers identified in the first phase as well as improve on the working relationships established.
+We expect to achieve more outcomes with a focus on specific health improvements.
+While seeking to overcome the barriers identified in the first phase as well as improve on the working relationships established.
 These barriers include challenges of competing priorities, challenges of working with IT vendors, and barriers presented by state rules and regulations.
 The working relationships will also be enhanced as the partnerships continue to become more knowledgeable about the partners through site visits and continual integration.